-If you will be making many detailed trace measurements, you should set up your traces using the emulator user interface rather than the debugger interface.
+If you will be making many detailed trace measurements, you may find it easier to use the emulator/analyzer user interface.

 Default Trace Specification

 The default trigger condition is "never".
 You can make a default trace measurement by entering the Trace A gain command.
 When you use the default trace condition, qualified bus cycles are collected continuously until you halt the measurement.
 The trace buffer will then contain the bus states prior to the halt.